naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/5.Security Fundamentals/security-fundamentals.md

 - D. Site-to-site VPN

 A. C, a product called cisco any connect secure mobility client allows for ssl encryption for vpn tunnels back to the main site.

+71. Which protocol does IPsec use to encrypt data packets?
+- A. AH
+- B. ESP
+- C. IKE
+- D. ISAKMP

+A. B, IPsec uses the ESP (Encapsulating Security Payload) protocol to encrypt data.

+72. What is a benefit of site-to-site IPsec VPNs?
+- A. Lower bandwidth requirements
+- B. Lower latency
+- C. Scalability
+- D. Support for multicast

+A. C, Site-to-site IPsec VPNs offer scalability as a benefit.
+This is because each remote office only needs an Internet connection to create a VPN tunnel back to the main office.

+73. What is the range of a standard access list?
+- A. 1 to 99
+- B. 1 to 100
+- C. 100 to 199
+- D. 100 to 200

+A. A.

+74. Which statement is correct about a standard ACL?
+- A. Conditions can be based upon only the destination address.
+- B. Conditions can be based upon only the source address and source port.
+- C. Conditions can be based upon only the source address.
+- D. Conditions can be based upon the source or destination address and source or destination port.

+A. C

+75. What is the range of an extended access list?
+- A. 1 to 99
+- B. 1 to 100
+- C. 100 to 199
+- D. 100 to 200

+A. C.